andersevenrud/ha-nexa-bridge-x/HELP.md

 **Ensure that your firmware is up to date**.
 Some X bridges ship with old firmware.

+> *Unfortunately there is no way to manually initiate firmware updates.
+> If your devices does not have the 2.x firmware installed even if using a
+> registered Nexa account, Contact [support](https://support.nexa.se/hc/sv/requests/new)*.
+> From my understanding they establish a remote connection and can perform the firmware update.

 ## I can't connect

 Ensure that you're connecting to the correct IP and with the correct credentials.